TwoBitMachines/FlareEngineDocs/source/systems/dialogue.rst

      -

    * - BeginConversation()
      - Call this method to begin the conversation.
-This will also set the gameobject active true.
+This will also set this gameObject active true.

    * - EndConversation()
      - Call this method to end the conversation.